vinisi12363/vinisi12363/README.md

 - i'm graduanting on Information Systems at UESB - Universidade Estadual do Estado da Bahia.

-- Currently I'm interessted in learn about:  Java.
+- Currently I'm interessted in learn about:  C# and PHP.

 <br />